micahwilliams23/food_deserts/README.md

 # food_deserts
-Exploring food deserts, areas where there is limited access to healthy, affordable food in Honolulu, Hawaii.
+Exploring areas where there is limited access to healthy, affordable food, in Honolulu, Hawaii.